michaelalmeida/city-travel/README.md

 ## Comments

-- Unfortunately I could only write tests for NumberInput.test.tsx;
+- Unfortunately, I could only write tests for NumberInput.test.tsx;
-- The result pages has not style;
+- The result pages have not style;
 - I only used library for the date component.